fristonio/UniSync/README.md

 ## Feature List
 Our project is made on **Node.js,Socket.IO and ExpressJS**.

-1. Playing videos via entering the **youtube link** in the field provided.
+1. Playing videos by entering the **youtube link** in the field provided.
 2. Ability to **create rooms** for seperate set of users.
 There are two types of room.
 	- **Private Rooms** which can be used for recreational and academic purposes.
 	- A **Universal Public Room** for discussion on issues of mass concern.